-The E.P.S. insulation will not rot, shrink, absorb moisture, compact, or deteriorate due to age or weather.
+The E.P.S. insulation will not rot, shrink, compact, or deteriorate due to age if in cased in wall.
 It also acts as a vapor barrier for your home, providing stable performance year after year.
 The E.P.S. that American Ingenuity utilizes in its prefabricated panels:

 is chemically and thermally stable

 provides no nutritive value to animals, plants, microorganisms